RiddleAndCode/rtd-docs/docs/Operations.md

 ## Available currencies

+Through the combination of Signature Device and the Trusted Node, RIDDLE&CODE’s digital asset management solution allows for the scalability of operations while preserving the convenience of a single wallet for an institutional organization.

+RIDDLE&CODE digital asset management solution can be extended to almost any currency/token, allowing the institution’s clients to sell/buy/trade numerous cryptocurrencies or tokens without the inconvenience of managing a wallet per crypto asset, thanks to the custodian service model.

+Even the most basic version of RIDDLE&CODE’s asset management solution supports the most important and relevant cryptocurrencies and tokens:

 The solution currently supports 32 types of crypto assets (and derivatives thereof).
 Bitcoin-forked or ERC-20 assets are counted as one type.
 Additional cryptocurrencies and tokens can be implemented on request.